dstoianovici/Teensy4_L298_MotorController/README.md

 This Teensy4 Motor shield incoroporates 2x L298N motor driver ICs, 4 encoder inputs, and 4 current measurement circuits allowing for control of 4 DC motors.
 The firmware and accompanying command code provided here allows for direct integration into robotics projects to get prototypes running quickly!

+ROS functionality is supported in the ROS branch and does not currently include a PID Tuning GUI.
+PYTHON functionality is supported in the PYTHON branch and does include a PID Tuning GUI, however installation of python_serial and pyqt5 are required.

 This repo serves as documentation for the motor controller library as well as documentation for the hardware.

 ![MotorController](https://user-images.githubusercontent.com/26233185/141203471-50df6b40-a233-4334-bb6f-87546810c80e.jpg)